biotz/academy/docs/How-to guides/How to create and use webhooks.md

 ![Webhook Created!](img/webhook_created.png)
 </div>

 Now the webhook is ready for use.
-Don't forget to take note of the webhook's name and secret for later use!
+Do not forget to take note of the webhook's secret, as you will need it to verity the webhook calls in the external application.
+In any case, you can always come back to the Webhooks management view and copy its secret at any time.

 ## Registering a Device Alarm with the Webhook